 Kosher salt.
 Notice I didn’t say, “what is the best type of salt?”
 Or “what is the healthiest type of salt?”
 But rather, the best type of salt for cooking.
 I want to make these distinctions clear because I’m here to help you in the kitchen, not to be your doctor.

 Generally speaking, most professionally developed recipes are created using kosher salt, including mine!
 Other salts can be subbed and certainly have their place, but it’s safe to say, when in doubt, use kosher salt.
-Check out all my recipes that use kosher salt including some of my favorites below.
+Check out all my recipes that use kosher salt.

 What is Kosher Salt?